smithee-solutions/openbadger/README.md

 open source credential management components

-Includes 'divutil' - a program to practice calculating diversified key values for AN10957
+Includes various utilities that calculate diversified key values and CMAC signatures.

 See doc directory for usage and build instructions